makathan/makathan.github.io/README.md

+# Gerassimos Athanassoulis Homepage

 The page is live at [https://gerassimos.athanassoulis.net](https://gerassimos.athanassoulis.net).

+## Which files to change to update Gerassimos' info?

+Main page: click [_pages/about.md](https://github.com/makathan/makathan.github.io/edit/master/_pages/about.md) to edit the homepage.

+# Disclaimers and other information

 This page is a fork from https://academicpages.github.io/, a Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.